JonathanAMichaels/geneticRNN/README.md

 ### Dependencies

-The hebbRNN repository has no dependencies beyond built-in Matlab functions.
+The geneticRNN repository has no dependencies beyond built-in Matlab functions.

 ## Citation